-- Blog Content Creator - ByzRoma1453: A History of Late Antiquity and Byzantium - https://byzroma1453.com/
+- [Ongoing] Blog Content Creator - ByzRoma1453: A History of Late Antiquity and Byzantium - https://byzroma1453.com/

 - Podcast Guest Speaker: (March 2019) Antiquity in Question – Episode Six: The Byzantine Empire and Sassanid Persia – Were they Natural Rivals? - https://www.youtube.com/watch?v=yVDOye0NUCE&t=1475s

-- Committee Member of the South-West and Wales Late Antique, Early Medieval, and Byzantine Network (LAEMB)
+- May 2020 - January 2022: Committee Member of the South-West and Wales Late Antique, Early Medieval, and Byzantine Network (LAEMB)

-- Society for the Promotion of Byzantine Studies (SPBS)
+- Society for the Promotion of Byzantine Studies (SPBS) - (2017-Present)

-- The British Institute of Persian Studies (BIPS)
+- The British Institute of Persian Studies (BIPS) - (2018-Present)

-The thesis is a comparative study of Roman and Sasanian leadership portrayed by Theophylact Simocatta’s History.
-Theophylact’s History is famous for its narration of Maurice’s wars; however, the text has a greater relevance to historians and a wider examination needs to be undertaken within the context of royal and military leadership.
-The research will focus on examining the Roman autokrator and Sasanian Šāhanšāh, but will possibly consider aspects of Avar leadership, and how the Khagan compared to their counterparts within Theophylact’s History.
-Certain key aspects of late antique leadership will be addressed such as legitimacy and dynasty, alongside offering an analysis into the transforming military role of the late Roman autokrator and the Persian Šāhanšāh.
-Theophylact hoped his audience would read his History as advice literature and for that part it would be unjustifiable to not examine a key theme Theophylact wanted to disclose to his audience.
+The thesis is a comparative study of Roman and Sasanian leadership as depicted by Theophylact Simocatta in his History.
+Theophylact’s History is best known for its narration of Emperor Maurice’s wars (AD 582-602); however, the text has a greater relevance to historians and a wider examination needs to be undertaken within the context of imperial/royal and military leadership.
+This study is an examination into what Theophylact deems important to depict concerning leadership, how Theophylact exercises this interest within his History, and why does he portray events associated with leadership in the ways that he did.
+Key aspects of Late Antique leadership will be addressed such as legitimacy and dynasty, alongside offering an analysis into the transforming military role of the Late Roman autokrator and Sasanian Šāhanšāh.